VedaWebProject/Tekst/docs/generated/help/quickSearch.md

 ## Settings

 ### Texts
 Decides which texts are searched.
+By default, all available texts are selected.
+This setting is automatically reset whenever you change your working text.

 ### All terms must occur
 With “_All terms must occur_” you can decide how individual search terms should be logically linked to each other.
 If the function is activated, only locations with contents that contain hits for all the search terms entered will be found.
 Otherwise, the locations with the most hits will be given a higher rank in the search results than those with fewer hits.